xitrum-framework/xitrum-doc/guide/scopes.rst

 Note that `Internet Explorer does not support "max-age" <http://mrcoles.com/blog/cookies-max-age-vs-expires/>`_, but Netty detects and outputs either "max-age" or "expires" properly.
 Don't worry!

+If you want to sign your cookie value to prevent user from tampering, use ``xitrum.util.SecureBase64.encrypt`` and ``xitrum.util.SecureBase64.encrypt``.
+For more information, see :doc:`How to encrypt data </howto>`.

 Session
 -------